DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 ## Miscellaneous other sources

-Some that appeal to us, but please send suggestions.
+Some that appeal to us, but please send suggestions:

 * **Airbnb.**  [Data](http://insideairbnb.com/get-the-data.html) on locations, rentals, and reviews.
 Chase loves this.
 Good input for a map project?